 - Don’t be afraid to try new foods.
 Some things you may never have liked before may taste good during treatment.

 - Choose different plant-based foods.
-Try eating dried beans and peas instead of meat at a few meals each week.
+Try eating beans and peas instead of meat at a few meals each week.

 - Try to eat at least 2½ cups of fruits and vegetables a day, including citrus fruits and dark-green and deep-yellow vegetables.
 Colorful vegetables and fruits and plant-based foods contain many natural health-promoting substances.